-Vascular Access Team nurses (I-r) Brandon Sibert, RN and Jesse Anderson, RN Creating a Culture of Safety through Safe Patient Handling and Mobility (SPHM) A Safe Patient Handling and Mobility program supports a culture of safety, to reduce risk of injury for both patients and caregivers while improving patient mobility and transfers.
+Creating a Culture of Safety through Safe Patient Handling and Mobility (SPHM)

+A Safe Patient Handling and Mobility program supports a culture of safety, to reduce risk of injury for both patients and caregivers while improving patient mobility and transfers.
 Justin Yu, a certified safe patient handling professional, worked with nursing staff and other key stakeholders to establish clearly defined SPHM processes and to develop an interdisciplinary SPHM Committee.
 Initial work included identification of high-risk patient handling hazards and review of the hospital's patient handling injury data.
 Kootenai Health's version of the Bedside Mobility Assessment Tool (BMAT) was created to increase staff understanding of patients' levels of dependency in order to meet and exceed patients' SPHM needs.
-BMAT implementation improved decision5.1% 2017 Kootenai Health work-related injuries for every 100 full-time employees 3.1% 2018 making about equipment and number of staff needed to perform tasks safely.
+BMAT implementation improved decisionmaking about equipment and number of staff needed to perform tasks safely.
 Over 900 employees were trained on the proper use of SPHM equipment and the BMAT in 2018.

-Patient Advocacy and Nursing Leadership Idaho was one of only 11 states that lacked legislation or agreements prohibiting insurance denials because of clinical trial participation.
+Patient Advocacy and Nursing Leadership

+Idaho was one of only 11 states that lacked legislation or agreements prohibiting insurance denials because of clinical trial participation.
 This meant that if a patient would like to join a research study, the decision may not have rested with him/her and their doctor but with their insurance policy.
-Sandra Albritton, MSN, RN, CCRN and Caiti Bobbitt, Kootenai Health public affairs strategist, worked to correct this gap in our laws.
-Their initiative prevents an insurance company from denying "standard of care" charges simply because a patient enrolled in a clinical trial.
-The insurance company would not be billed for research-only tests and procedures.
-Changing this law gives patients the ability to choose the right health care option for them.
+Sandra Albritton, MSN, RN, CCRN and Caiti Bobbitt, Kootenai Health public affairs strategist, worked to correct

+this gap in our laws.

+Their initiative prevents

+an insurance company

+from denying "standard of

+care" charges simply because a patient enrolled in

+a clinical trial.
+The insurance company would not

+be billed for research-only

+tests and procedures.

+Changing this law gives

+patients the ability to

+choose the right health

+care option for them.

 During review of Idaho regulations for an update to Kootenai Health's Restraint Policy, it was noted that Idaho Rule prohibited nurse practitioners (NPs) from writing orders for restraints.
 While many efforts are in place to reduce the use of restraint, it is occasionally necessary for safety.
 Claudia Miewald, DNP, APRN, PMHCNS-BC, met with Health and Welfare and Nurse Leaders of Idaho lobbyists in an effort to push for a change to allow NPs across the state to practice to the top of their licensure.

-REGULATION Both of these initiatives have now passed and will be effective in 2019.
+Both of these initiatives have now passed and will be effective in 2019.

+Rapid Response Team In late 2018, Kootenai hired

-Sepsis Pilot and Rapid Response Team In late 2018, Kootenai hired Sara Whitner, APRN, CNS-BC, CCRN, Critical Care Clinical Nurse Specialist.
+Sepsis Pilot and

+In late 2018, Kootenai hired Sara Whitner, APRN, CNS-BC, CCRN, Critical Care Clinical Nurse Specialist.
 Her first task was to refresh our Sepsis Project.
 The Surviving Sepsis Campaign recommends using a sepsis bundle immediately upon recognition of sepsis.
 To assist with the many time-sensitive items in this bundle (broad spectrum antibiotics, rapid infusion of IV fluid, blood cultures, a serum lactate), Kootenai piloted a team of Rapid Response Team (RRT)/Sepsis RNs from Critical Care and the ED.
 The team focus was early sepsis recognition and treatment with the goal of reducing mortality.
 RRT nurses assisted with initial sepsis treatment, then rounded on patients to ensure they were progressing well.
-During the pilot, most patients
+During the pilot, most patients screening positive were treated on medical floors and released after a short stay.
+This is positive as patients and families are spared a septic shock diagnosis, and ICU beds can be utilized for other needs.
+A re-launch of the RRT with 24/7 availability is planned in 2019.